JessFatta/frontend-mod-1-prework/section1/relection.md

 7. In your own words, explain what concatenation is.
 Concatenation means to combine.
-In an example of a string data type, concatenation can create statement and sentences in the console log.
+In an example of a string data type, concatenation can create statement and sentences in the console log by using +

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatention?
 Amazon uses concatenation in their sign in page.